 Maximized Return On Recommendations

 There are so many other fish to fry, that I need to use my time wisely.
 Telling clients that their site is not properly validating due to some P tag problem might earn me a pat on the back for being thorough.
-Yet if they fix that issue, I do not believe it’s going to have enough of a positive impact on their SEO as compared to them focusing on any one of the dozens of other action items I usually come up with that are direct SEO issues.
+If they fix that issue, I do not believe it’s going to have enough of a positive impact on their SEO as compared to them focusing on any one of the dozens of other action items I usually come up with that are direct SEO issues.

 Here’s where the two camps differ.
 In one camp, if a site is not 100% compliant, it’s not a truly optimized site.
 In the other camp, if a site, when held up to the competitive landscape, is just as fast, and has just enough compliance aspects to get by, then an SEO focus is better spent on quality content depth, site architecture from a content topic relationship perspective, internal and external link depth and relationships.